jcaraban/map/README.md

 For my **PhD** I design a Parallel Map Algebra framework that runs efficiently on **OpenCL** devices.
 Users write sequential single-source **Python** scripts and the framework generates and executes kernel code automatically. **Compiler** techniques are at the core of system, from dependency analysis to **loop fusion**.
 They key challenge is maximizing **data locality**, since memory movements pose the major bottleneck to performance.

 ## Sample script: *Hillshade*
-The following script depicts a hillshade algorithm (Horn 1981).
+The following script depicts a hillshade algorithm.
 It computes and matches the derivatives of a DEM to the azimuth and altitude of the sun to achieve an effect of topographic relief.

 ```{.py}
 	from map import * ## Parallel Map Algebra		# This is it, a Python import.
 Now the python script